 You should also toss any frozen food if you notice the package is ripped.
-This could indicate that bacteria has been allowed to enter either before or after freezing and thawing.
+This could indicate that bacteria have been allowed to enter either before or after freezing and thawing.

-Similarly, if your frozen food was sitting in any icy puddle, get rid of it.
+Similarly, if your frozen food was sitting in an icy puddle, get rid of it.
 This indicates that it began to thaw at some point, and the food might be compromised.

 7. Eggs float